voxel51/fiftyone/docs/source/integrations/transformers.rst

     session = fo.launch_app(dataset)

-Alternatively, you can manually run inference with the Transformer and then use the :func:`to_segmentation() <fiftyone.utils.transformers.to_segmentation>` utility to convert the predictions to
+Alternatively, you can manually run inference with the `transformers` model and then use the
+:func:`to_segmentation() <fiftyone.utils.transformers.to_segmentation>` utility
-:ref:`FiftyOne format <semantic-segmentation>`:
+to convert the predictions to :ref:`FiftyOne format <semantic-segmentation>`:

 .. code-block:: python